Broughton Hall, Lilyfield

-Broughton Hall is a heritage-listed former residence, convalescent hospital and psychiatric clinic situated in Callan Park, which has its main entrance on Balmain Road, Lilyfield, Inner West Council, New South Wales, Australia.
+Broughton Hall is a heritage-listed former residence, convalescent hospital and psychiatric clinic situated in Callan Park, which has its main entrance on Balmain Road, Lilyfield, New South Wales in Sydney's Inner West.
 The house, Broughton House or Broughton Hall, was built c.
 1841 and variously served as a residence for prominent businessmen and public figures (1841–1914).
 It is situated within the Callan Park Conservation Area, in Church Street, Lilyfield, near the corner of Wharf Road.
 It was used as No. 13 Australian Army Hospital during World War I. Other buildings were constructed over time and the precinct was used as the Broughton Hall Psychiatric Clinic (1921–1976).
 It was merged into Rozelle Hospital along with the adjacent Callan Park Hospital for the Insane in 1976, during which time it became the first premises for the Rivendell Child, Adolescent and Family Unit.
 Broughton House fell into disuse, suffering severe damage from fire and vandalism.
 It was added to the New South Wales State Heritage Register on 2 April 1999.